omicscodeathon/denguedrug/README.md

 - [AutoDock Vina](https://vina.scripps.edu) was utilized to screen the 7,722 compounds into the dengue 2 virus envelope protein.

 - The potential hits were selected using the criterion:
-  - AutoDock Vina binding score
+  - AutoDock Vina binding score.
-  - Presence of binding interactions between important binding site residues and ligand (LigPlot + v1.4.5).
+  - Presence of binding interactions between important binding site residues and ligand ((LigPlot + v1.4.5)[https://doi.org/10.1021/ci200227u]).

 ### Step 6: ADMET prediction